resoai/TileBoard/README.md

   /* icon: Page icon for the side menu */
   icon: 'mdi-home-outline', // icon of page (for the side menu)

-  /* head: import a page template as a header
-   * (used to show the clock in the example configuration) */
-  head: 'head.html',
+  /* header: object of header for current page
+   *
+   */
+  header: DEFAULT_HEADER,

   /* tileSize: Override the global tileSize value for the current page
      (optional)